kalimora/f-team-cmpm-121/README.md

 Overall, we shifted our approach to focus on simplicity, collaboration, and iteration.
 This helped us meet the F0 requirements effectively and build a strong foundation for future improvements.

+### F1.a - Everyone

+### F1.b - Kaylee
+- I made a saveGame function to save the game, player position, and plant data.
+- I made a loadGame function to get back all of the saved data after the player activates the saveGame function.
+- I made sure that the sprites and growth levels did not get overwritten with an updateGridVisuals function.

 Feel free to adapt this file as we change our objectives!